 I grew up this way, being studious and learning to be quiet.
 But beyond this, because of the incredible abuse we all suffered as children, each of us, I believed, developed an array of phobias and even mental illness.

-My oldest sister, Pat, mentioned above, was so screwed up mentally and emotionally that she went into therapy for years and years.
-One psychologist said that children who went through such extreme abuse were similar to soldiers coming back from combat and being diagnosed with “post traumatic stress syndrome.”
+One of my sisters was so mentally and emotionally damaged she went into therapy for years.
+One psychologist said children who went through such extreme abuse were similar to soldiers coming back from combat and being diagnosed with “Post Traumatic Stress Disorder (PTSD).”

-I am closest to my older sister Pam and we have spoken at length about this.
-If you would call Pam up this minute and ask her, “Pam, what are Roy’s two favorite words?” she would immediately and without hesitation reply, “Peace and quiet.”
+My older sister Pam and I have spoken at length concerning this.
+If you called her and asked, “What are Roy’s two favorite words?” she would immediately reply, “Peace and quiet.”

-This is where I also conducted my business: creating bids, invoicing customers, making appointments to do bids, etc. And especially when I was talking to customers, the last thing I wanted was a group of screaming kids in the background…very unprofessional.
+This is where I also conducted my business: creating bids, invoicing customers, making appointments to do bids, etc. And especially when I was talking to customers on the phone, the last thing I wanted was a group of screaming kids being heard by them in the background…very unprofessional.

-My kids and wife, though, loved this environment.
+My kids and wife loved this environment.
 Now, I knew I was screwed up even then, and I did not want to ruin their fun by being a wet blanket when her family came over.
-But I could only take so much of this, and there came a point where I felt resentment with her family always coming around uninvited, which is typical with Mexican families.
-Thus, the need for my own quiet space where I could retreat into my beloved peace and quiet was mandatory.
+But I could only take so much of this, and there came a point where I felt resentment with her family always coming around—uninvited and unannounced—which is typical for Mexican families.
+Thus, the need for my own quiet space where I could retreat into peace and quiet was mandatory.

 I believe that office postponed our divorce by at least several years.
 If I had to live in that chaos without having my own “alone” space, I would not have survived as long as I did.

 This is one of the many reasons why it was a mistake to have married my ex.
 Our cultures were too different and I could never adjust to that crazy, loud, “Let’s PARTY!” attitude.
 Knowing what I know now, I would never had married her.